lalithsagarJ/Web_Lab_Final_Project/DSU mobile exam organiser/README.md

-This is a web development project for final year ( semester 7 ) web techs used: html, css, bootstrap
+This is a web development project for final year ( semester 7 )

+web techs used: html, css, bootstrap

 environment: Django for all Functioning of webpage

 database: inbuilt sqlite (Django)

-there are 3 logins :
+There are 3 logins :

 1) student - just can give exam and view marks

 2) teacher - who assigns exam with questions

 3) Admin - who has all privileges on the website